xprasanga/PAUDEL-MADA-project/results/tables/README.md

 # tables

-Folder for all tables (if you use R, often stored as Rds files)

-You can create further sub-folders if that makes sense.
+This is a folder for all tables generated during our eda and analysis process.